pietdaniel/mdtohtml/README.md

 ### Markdown

 This script was made with markdown 1.0.1-6 and hljs 8.2 <br>
-markdown can be installed via:<br>
+markdown can be installed via

 ```
 pacman -S markdown
 ```